*CLOSED* Ballarat University | 28 July - 13 September 2010

-SingleMum can actively and quickly advertise for your single mums across our networks, including posting banners on our home page, our Single Mother Forums, Newsletter, Facebook and Twitter communities.
+SingleMum can actively and quickly advertise to thousands of Australian single mums across our networks, including posting banners on our home page, our Single Mother Forums, Newsletter, Facebook and Twitter communities.

 We can also set up your own quickly Google-able page (you can see an example here)

 Actively promoting your survey or study will get you a much higher volume of single mother responses.